SnowyHit/snowyhit.github.io/README.md

 I have made some internships in web technologies and gaming industry , and tried to work as a team , learning the teamwork , developing better communication skills .
 I'm confident with my ability in communication and research.

 I focus my interest on games , and always tried to gamify my tasks.
 As in making algoritms , i always tried to make some similarities to a game.
 I got into game development in my last years , worked on gamemaker , unreal and unity , in the end i have chosen unity as a development platform that i can finish projects myself.
-TBD --You can find my blog about my learnings in the process -Link- here
+I also researched , and created a simple 3D horror game for my thesis , but that was too shallow to actually count as a project in my eyes.I mainly learned the storymaking and game design concepts there , and the basics to game engines.

 ### Skills And Abilities.